chiro999/monty/README.md

 The top element of the stack contains the result
 The stack is one element shorter
 If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE

+10. comments
+#advanced
+Every good language comes with the capability of commenting.
+When the first non-space character of a line is #, treat this line as a comment (don’t do anything).

+Repo:

+GitHub repository: monty